-A global leader in the transportation sector, in the digital age.
 Leading the way to greener and smarter mobility worldwide, Alstom develops and markets integrated systems that provide the sustainable foundations for the future of transportation.
-Alstom offers a complete range of equipment and services, from high-speed trains, metros and trams to integrated systems, customised services, infrastructure, signalling and digital mobility solutions.
+Alstom offers a complete

 Charging Systems SRS: Innovative, safe and automatic charging for trams and e-buses Product description Alstom's SRS for e-buses offers numerous advantages to cities and bus operators.
-SRS is a completely safe, ground-level, conductive, static recharge system allow- ing the charging of on-board equipment automatically, in "top-up" mode in a few minutes on a bus line, or within the depots, when off duty.
+SRS is a completely safe, ground-level, conductive, static recharge system allowing the charging of on-board equipment automatically, in "top-up" mode in a few minutes on a bus line, or within the depots, when off duty.
 As a ground-based solution, it eliminates the need for overhead infrastructure in cities, preserving the aesthetics of the urban landscape.
 In depots, SRS avoids the infrastructure costs associated with overhead charging systems and maximises ease of operation & maintenance.
 SRS is scalable, interoperable and non-proprietary, meaning it can be used for fleets of various bus types, regardless of manufacturer or changes in battery technology.
-Suitable for Depot charging and Opportunity charging along the route (terminals, selected stops) Charging technology and connection device Conductive, ground-based system Max. output power range 1 MW DC Indoor and/or Outdoor use: Indoor / Outdoor Connectivity level On premises server connected to charging system through OCPP Protocol Number of chargers in- stalled/planned in Europe (up 2025) 28 chargers Examples of implementation in Europe Malaga (Spain) hosts the world premiere of the SRS solution, where Alstom installed for the first time its SRS System to power the e-buses within the EU co-funded PALOMA project.
+Suitable for Depot charging and Opportunity charging along the route (terminals, selected stops) Charging technology and connection device Conductive, ground-based system Max. output power range 1 MW DC Indoor and/or Outdoor use: Indoor / Outdoor Connectivity level On premises server connected to charging system through OCPP Protocol Number of chargers installed/planned in Europe (up 2025) 28 chargers Examples of implementation in Europe Malaga (Spain) hosts the world premiere of the SRS solution, where Alstom installed for the first time its SRS System to power the e-buses within the EU co-funded PALOMA project.
 The SRS is equipped with a 200 kW charger and powers 12-m electric bus manufactured by Finnish company Linkker.
 In Paris (France), Île-de-France Mobilités have chosen the Alstom SRS solution to power two lines, T Zen4 and T Zen5, the high service bus lines in the south of Paris.
 The bus line will be serviced with 24-m long, bi-articulated Van Hool e-buses, powered by Kiepe Electric's high-power fast-charging batteries, and charged with Alstom's conductive ground-based static charging system.

-Furrer+Frey AG
+FURRER+FREY AG

-Furrer+Frey AG - founded in 1923 - is a pioneer in e-mobility.
-We have been building DC charging stations for e-buses since2011.
-Our charging stations provide fast opportunity charging during operations, as well as charging in depots and garages when vehicles are not in service.
-To reduce energy demand peaks, fleet operators also need smart charging management for their systems.
-Building on our long experience as an engineering firm, we offer products and services that make an important contribution to transport companies' success.
+have been building DC charging stations for e-buses since2011.
+Our charging stations provide fast opportunity charging during operations, experience as an engineering firm, we offer products and services that make an important contribution to transport companies' success.
 We therefore produce pioneering solutions that incorporate solar PV installations and energy storage devices.
-Our charging stations operate throughout Europe, providing safe charging for vehicles produced by leading manufacturers.
+Our charging stations operate